-Malthouse Theatre’s Malcolm Robertson Writers Program will commission two emerging artists per year to write a new Australian work for theatre, increasing the commissioned output of work by emerging Australian playwrights, and providing real development and presentation pathways within the support structures of a major theatre company.
+Malthouse Theatre’s Malcolm Robertson Writers Program comissions two emerging artists per year to write a new Australian work for theatre.
+The aim is to increase the commissioned output of work by emerging Australian playwrights, and providing real development and presentation pathways within the support structures of a major theatre company.

 Australian novelist Maxine Beneba Clarke and emerging playwright Osamah Sami have been selected as the inaugural Malcolm Robertson Writers Program participants for 2017.
-Both Maxine and Osamah are being commissioned to adapt for stage their critically acclaimed memoirs, The Hate Race and Good Muslim Boy, to share their stories with a theatre audience.
+Both Maxine and Osamah are being commissioned to adapt for stage their critically acclaimed memoirs, The Hate Race and Good Muslim Boy.

 Maxine Beneba Clarke